RedDotRocket/AgentUp/docs/configuration/logging.md

 # Logging Configuration Guide

-AgentUp provides a comprehensive structured logging system built on top of `structlog` that supports multiple output formats, destinations, and advanced features like correlation IDs and request tracing.
+AgentUp provides a structured logging system built on top of `structlog` that supports console output in multiple formats, with advanced features like correlation IDs and request tracing.

 ## Quick Start